- Demand Planning

 Seasonality is traditionally considered regular changes in your sales data that occur every calendar year.
 This is generally measured over one year and remains somewhat predictable.

-Cyclical effects, however, can span shorter periods.
+Cyclical effects, however, can span shorter time periods.
 This can boost or lower sales due to global changes, such as the pandemic or a decline in unemployment rates.
 These changes are often harder to predict and can cause unusual spikes and drops in sales.

-Pick a forecasting method
+Pick a demand forecasting method